siddharthjain25/password-manager/README.md

 - `Delete Account`: Remove stored account details by account ID.
 - `List Accounts`: View a list of saved accounts along with their unique IDs.
 - `Encryption`: Passwords are encrypted using AES-256-CBC for security.
-- `Master Key`: An encryption key is prompted for every operation, ensuring that data cannot be accessed without the correct key.
+- `Cypher Key`: An encryption key is prompted for every operation, ensuring that data cannot be accessed without the correct key.
+- `Backup`: Generates a encrypted backup of the DB.
+- `Restore`: Restore the backed up DB and can only be decrypted by cypher ket that is set while backing up the DB.

 # Requirements
 - `Bash`: This script requires a Unix-like environment with Bash installed.